 A couple of weeks ago, I shared a recipe for homemade pancake mix that made deliciously light and fluffy pancakes from scratch.
 It goes without saying that having your own DIY pancake mix makes it so much easier to whip up some pancakes whenever you fancy.
 But I love pancakes so much, I wanted to make the process even easier.
 Enter, Sheet Pan Pancakes! 🙂

-I made these sheet pan pancakes (oven baked pancakes) using my own pancake mix from that previous post, BUT if you haven’t made (or don’t want to make) the homemade pancake mix, I have included the recipe for how to make one batch of these sheet pan pancakes here as well.
+I made these oven baked pancakes using my own pancake mix from that previous post, BUT if you haven’t made (or don’t want to make) the homemade pancake mix, I have included the recipe for how to make one batch of these sheet pan pancakes here as well.

 I tested out some pancake recipes that are available on the internet to “stack them up” against my own, and I found that most of them call for the pancakes to be baked at 350°F for about 15 minutes.
 The resulted in pancakes that did brown at the top and bottom, but also became a little dry and not as soft and fluffy as I wanted them to be.

 What makes pancakes so awesome is that when you cook them on a hot griddle, you get that rapid rise from that batter making your pancakes really fluffy and light.
 The griddle is also responsible for caramelizing the surface, so that you get a nice, browned surface on your pancakes.
 But with oven-baked pancakes you have to pick an optimum of either super light and fluffy texture, or browned, caramelized surface.
 I decided to optimize the fluffy, soft texture, which in my opinion is more crucial to the overall flavor of pancakes.
-And after testing out this recipe several times, I know these really are the BEST oven baked sheet pan pancakes ever!
+I have tested out this recipe several times, and as a result I confidently know these really are the BEST oven baked sheet pan pancakes ever!